 Accountability Under the GDPR

 One of the most significant requirements under the GDPR is the accountability principle.
 Organizations must be able to demonstrate their GDPR compliance and should therefore consider what types of technical and organizational measures will allow them to meet the accountability principle.

 GDPR Article 24 requires Controllers to “implement appropriate technical and organizational measures to ensure and to be able to demonstrate that processing is performed in accordance” with the GDPR.

-HighGround is implementing a number of administrative and technical controls that will help demonstrate its compliance with the GDPR principles, such as:
+HighGround has implemented a number of administrative, physical and technical controls that demonstrate our compliance with the GDPR principles, such as: